lakshaybamel/SnakeGame/README.md

+Snake Game in Python
-Snake Game in Python This is a classic Snake Game implemented in Python using the turtle library.
-The game is simple but fun, offering a great way to practice coding with basic game development concepts.

-Game Description The Snake Game involves controlling a snake on a 600x600 green screen as it moves to collect food while avoiding the screen borders and itself.
-Each time the snake eats food, it grows in length, and the player's score increases.
-The goal is to achieve the highest score possible without colliding with the borders or the snake's own body.
+This is a classic Snake Game implemented in Python using the Turtle graphics module.
+The game allows players to control a snake using the keyboard to collect food, grow in size, and increase their score while avoiding collisions with the screen borders and the snake's own body.

-Features Responsive Controls: Use W, A, S, and D to control the snake's direction.
-Dynamic Growth: Each time the snake eats food, it grows by one segment.
-Score Tracking: Real-time score and high score display.
-Collision Detection: Game resets on collision with borders or the snake's body.
-Speed Increase: Snake speed increases slightly after each food item is collected, increasing the game difficulty.
-Installation To play this game, make sure you have Python 3 installed along with the turtle module, which comes pre-installed with Python.
-Clone or download this repository, navigate to the game file, and run it.

-bash Copy code python snake_game.py Controls W - Move up S - Move down A - Move left D - Move right Code Structure Main Game Loop: Handles the game’s primary functionality, updating the screen and checking for events like collisions and food collection.
-Functions: move(): Moves the snake based on its current direction. go_up(), go_down(), go_left(), go_right(): Functions to change the snake’s direction.
-Collision handling and score updating are managed within the main loop.
-Requirements Python 3 Turtle library (pre-installed with Python) How to Play Run the snake_game.py file.
-Use the W, A, S, and D keys to control the snake.
-Collect the red food to grow the snake and increase your score.
-Avoid colliding with the screen borders or the snake's own body.
-Try to beat your high score!
-Future Improvements Potential enhancements could include:

-Adding sound effects for food collection and collisions.
-Implementing a pause feature.
-Creating different levels with varying difficulties.
-License This project is open-source and free to use.
-Feel free to modify and enhance the game as you wish!
+Features
+Simple Gameplay: Navigate the snake to eat the red food and avoid collisions.
+Score Tracking: The game keeps track of your current score and the highest score.
+Speed Increase: As the snake eats more food, the speed of the game gradually increases.
+Keyboard Controls: Control the snake using either the WASD keys or the arrow keys.

+Controls
+W or Up Arrow: Move Up
+S or Down Arrow: Move Down
+A or Left Arrow: Move Left
+D or Right Arrow: Move Right

+How to Run the Game
+Make sure you have Python installed on your system.
+You can download it from Python.org.
+Install the Turtle graphics module if you haven't already (it's usually included with Python).

+Game Rules
+Use the controls to move the snake and collect food.
+Each time the snake eats food, it grows longer, and your score increases by 10 points.
+Avoid hitting the screen borders or the snake's own body; otherwise, the game will reset, and your current score will be lost.
+The game speed increases as you collect more food, making it more challenging.

+Technologies Used
+Python: Core programming language used
+Turtle Module: Used for creating the game's graphics

+Future Improvements
+Adding sound effects and background music
+Implementing different game levels or difficulty settings Adding more obstacles to make the game challenging Improving the game's visual design and animations

+Author
+Lakshay Bamel
+Acknowledgements
+Thanks to the Python community for great resources and inspiration.
+Inspired by the classic Snake Game we all loved to play!